About Central Coast Outdoors

 To lower energy use and carbon emissions:

-- Purchased a Kia Niro EV for running smaller trips that need vehicle support and transportation.
+- Purchased a Kia Niro EV for doing business errands.
 We estimate this will reduce our annual fuel consumption and carbon emissions by over 50%.

 - Purchased an Energy Star refrigerator for storing food in our warehouse.
 This new refrigerator uses about 75% less electricity than the old refrigerator.
 You’d be surprised at how much energy an old refrigerator can consume!